-We will resort to blockchain app development to create a new-looking and stable B2B marketplace for used aircraft parts to help bring the industry into the modern era.
+In this blog, we resort to services offered by a Hyperledger development company to create a new-looking and stable B2B marketplace for used aircraft parts to help bring the industry into the modern era.
 Buyers can now look at comprehensive listings and add products to their shopping carts online.
-Furthermore, each transaction can be registered on an immutable blockchain network such as Hyperledger or Ethereum.
+Furthermore, each transaction can be registered on an immutable blockchain network like Hyperledger or Ethereum.

 Then, on a modern e-commerce platform, people can search for airplane pieces.
 Setting up an online shop for those pieces can be as easy as setting up an Etsy store, which even Mom and Pop sellers can do.
 Parts shopping can be as easy as shopping on Amazon, which has an industry-leading customer experience.
 After all, online transactions account for less than 2.5 percent of all transactions in this $4 billion industry.
 Blockchain application creation may be a game-changer.
 Let's look at how this could happen.

 Also, Read | Blockchain in Supply Chain | Use Cases, Advantages, and Features